Prichard Elementary receives mini-grant to resurface track

 PRICHARD — One elementary school in Wayne County will soon be able to resurface its running track for student and community use after receiving a grant to fund the project.

-Try This West Virginia recently announced that 21 community teams from 17 counties in the state will receive Try This mini grants to help them create healthy-community projects.
+Try This West Virginia recently announced that 21 community teams from 17 WV counties will receive Try This mini-grants to help them create healthy-community projects.
 The awards totaled $65,000.

-Prichard Elementary School plans to use the funding to refurbish its track, which is in poor condition.
+Prichard Elementary plans to use the funding to refurbish their track, which is currently in poor condition.

 “You have no idea what this means in this small community,” said physical education teacher Ashley Williamson.
 “As our community is small and rural, we need this area to give people a place to go to exercise.”